renatatopinkova/renatatopinkova.github.io/index.md

 My thesis examined homophily in online dating using digital trace data from online dating sites.
 Apart from that, I have [co-authored papers](/publications) on the division of household labor, partner preferences, and mental health and unemployment.

-I am interested in computational social science (scraping, text as data, online experiments, new data), online dating, and I'm currently developing an interest for health-related research, particularly at the intersection of health and gender.
+I am interested in **computational social science** (data mining, designing and programming online experiments, using LLMs for research), **online dating**, and I'm currently developing an interest for research at the intersection of **health, gender, and social media**.

 I like dogs, baking, knitting (both in and outside of Quarto) and learning new things in R.